Rashid Lucman: Ninoy Aquino and Moro autonomy discussions

 In exile, Lucman worked with opposition leader Benigno Aquino Jr. Aquino began discussing plans for Moro autonomy with Lucman, as an alternative to full Moro independence.

 In 1983, it was Lucman who helped Aquino circumvent an order from Malacañang Palace forbidding Aquino the issuance of a passport so Aquino could come home to the Philippines from exile in Boston.
 Lucman obtained a passport for Aquino with the alias "Marcial Bonifacio" (taken from martial law and Fort Bonifacio, where Aquino was once detained).

-Personal life

 Rashid Lucman was married to Tarhata Alonto-Lucman, the daughter of Alauya Alonto, the Maranao Sultan of Ramain.
 She was elected governor of Lanao del Sur in 1971, serving until Marcos removed her from her post in 1975.
 She lived on for several decades after her husband, eventually dying on February 26, 2021.

 However, Rashid Lucman was first married to Bai Linang Datu-Dacula Lucman, his cousin, with Rashid Lucman’s first born, Bai Nomanayao Lucman Balt.
 After the death of his first wife, he contracted another marriage with a Syrian woman which started the Kuzbari-Lucman lineage with Rashid Lucman's second born, Bai Rohanifa Monaoray Kuzbari Lucman-Derogongan.

+From another union (mother undisclosed), Rashid Lucman had a son, Atty.
+Halil Al Rashid Lucman, who was born on December 17, 1947.

 Rashid and Tarhata had seven children, namely: Aminullah, Bai Normalah, Norodin, Aminodin, Salahuddin, Lorraine, and Haroun Alrashid Alonto Lucman Jr.